Curtsy: A Story of Resilience, Photography, and the Power of Art

 Insights: Limited Space

-That was a year I will never forget!
-It took a year to settle the claim and almost as long to rebuild my home and studio, but thank goodness no one got hurt, and no gear had to be replaced.
+That was a year I will never forget.
+It took a whole year to settle the insurance claim and nearly as long to rebuild my home and studio.
+Thankfully, no one was hurt, and none of my gear had to be replaced.

 Curtsy was created in the studio during its reconstruction.
 Frustrated by the disarray and longing to use my studio and equipment again, I photographed a beautiful bouquet of tulips that had been gifted to me earlier in the week.

-The studio walls were being replastered then, and plastic sheeting divided the space.
-Once the carpenters had left for the day, I set up a small table in the limited space, took advantage of the natural light filtering through the windows, and used plastic sheeting as my backdrop.
-Despite the cramped conditions, I was determined to capture my emotions using slow exposures, selective focus, and deep bokeh.
+At the time, the studio walls were being replastered, and plastic sheeting divided the space in half.
+Once the carpenters had finished for the day, I moved a small desk—normally used for digitizing equipment—into the limited space.
+Taking advantage of the late afternoon light streaming through the windows, I used one of the freshly plastered walls as my backdrop.
+Despite the cramped conditions, I was determined to express my emotions through slow exposures, selective focus, and deep bokeh.

 Choosing the right camera and lens was straightforward.
 I opted for my trusted Hasselblad 501CM with the CFi 180/4 lens.
 I was confident in my ability to use the 180 lens to capture the mood I aimed to portray in the image: strength, patience, and beauty.